 Applications are broad and not always immediately obvious, which means business leaders need to carefully consider potential use cases within their sector.

-We’ll discuss in a later article the case for AI services in realising value from large data-sets through predictive analytics and other techniques.
+We will discuss in a later article the case for AI services in realising value from large data-sets through predictive analytics and other techniques.